Thai language: Old Thai

-Old Thai had a three-way tone distinction on "live syllables" (those not ending in a stop), with no possible distinction on "dead syllables" (those ending in a stop, i.e. either //p/, /t/, /k// or the glottal stop that automatically closes syllables otherwise ending in a short vowel).
+Old Thai had a three-way tone distinction on "live syllables" (those not ending in a stop), with no possible tonal distinction on "dead syllables" (those ending in a stop, i.e., either //p/, /t/, /k// or the glottal stop that automatically closes syllables otherwise ending in a short vowel).

-There was a two-way voiced vs. voiceless distinction among all fricative and sonorant consonants, and up to a four-way distinction among stops and affricates.
-The maximal four-way occurred in labials (//p pʰ b ʔb//) and denti-alveolars (//t tʰ d ʔd//); the three-way distinction among velars (//k kʰ ɡ//) and palatals (//tɕ tɕʰ dʑ//), with the glottalized member of each set apparently missing.
+There was a two-way voiced versus voiceless distinction among all fricative and sonorant consonants, and up to a four-way distinction among stops and affricates.
+The maximal four-way distinction occurred in labials (//p pʰ b ʔb//) and denti-alveolars (//t tʰ d ʔd//).
+A three-way distinction existed among velars (//k kʰ ɡ//) and palatals (//tɕ tɕʰ dʑ//), with the glottalized member of each set apparently missing.

-The major change between old and modern Thai was due to voicing distinction losses and the concomitant tone split.
-This may have happened between about 1300 and 1600 CE, possibly occurring at different times in different parts of the Thai-speaking area.
-All voiced–voiceless pairs of consonants lost the voicing distinction:
+The major change between Old and modern Thai was driven by the loss of the voicing distinction and the concomitant tone split.
+This transition likely occurred between 1300 and 1600 CE, possibly happening at different times across different parts of the Thai-speaking area.
+During this period, all voiced–voiceless pairs of consonants lost their voicing distinction: